 This is the third post in my Epstein-Barr (EBV) series.
 You'll learn the treatments and daily lifestyle habits I use to help manage (and recover from) reactivated Epstein-Barr.

-If you missed posts one and two, you may want to read them first:
+If you missed the first two posts in this series, you may want to read them first:

 Remember that there is no one specific prescribed protocol for healing.
 I’m sharing what I do below in hopes that it helps you in some way.

-- suppress and try to eliminate the virus from your body, and
+- Suppress and try to eliminate the virus from your body.

 You have to experiment and see how you feel over time.